Caching Glossary

 Redis is an open source, key-value database built with an in-memory design that emphasizes speed.
 It has support for rich data types, atomic operations, and Lua scripting.

-This glossary defines the core concepts behind Redis to help build your mental model of how Redis work and understand what the documentation is referring to when it uses certain terminology.
+This glossary defines the core concepts behind Caching to help build your mental model of how Caching works and understand what the documentation is referring to when it uses certain terminology.

 ACID compliance is a set of database characteristics consisting of Atomicity, Consistency, Isolation, and Durability that ensure that database transactions are completed efficiently.